hkwi/python-geohash/README.md

     ## $delta_longitude
     ## [1] 0.02197266

-In terms of latitude and longitude, all geohashes with the same precision have the same dimensions (though the physical size of the "rectangle" changes depending on the latitude); as such it's easy to figure out the cell half-widths from the precision alone using `gh_delta`:
+In terms of latitude and longitude, all geohashes with the same precision have the same dimensions (though the physical size of the "rectangle" changes depending on the latitude); as such it's easy to figure out thecell half-widths from the precision alone using `gh_delta`:

 ``` r
 gh_delta(5L)